rust-hosted-langs/book/booksrc/introduction.md

 ## Welcome!

-In this book we will walk through the basics of interpreted language implementation in Rust with a focus on the challenges that are specifc to using Rust.
+In this book we will walk through the basics of interpreted language implementation in Rust with a focus on the challenges that are specific to using Rust.

 At a glance, these are: